Enhancing Network Failure Mitigation with Performance-Aware Ranking: Extended Evaluation

-\parae{Sensitivity to the choice of Congestion Control.} We conduct a limited experiment to evaluate whether \sysname is resilient to the choice of congestion control.
-We consider a scenario where a T0~--~T1 and a T1~--~T2 are dropping packets at low and high drop rates respectively.
-We use two example congestion control protocols \ie CUBIC~\cite{cubic} and BBR~\cite{bbr}: the two behave differently under loss --- Cubic significantly reduces its rate under loss while BBR does not.
+We conduct a limited experiment to evaluate whether \sysname is resilient to the choice of congestion control.
+We consider a scenario where a T0~--~T1 and a T1~--~T2 are dropping packets at low and high drop rates, respectively.
+We use two example congestion control protocols (CUBIC~\cite{cubic} and BBR~\cite{bbr}), which behave differently under loss.
+Cubic significantly reduces its rate under loss while BBR does not.

-We compare {\sysname}'s estimated 1p throughput with what we observe in Mininet (\figref{fig:sensitivity:CC}) under four mitigations.
-We find \sysname is able to estimate throughput adequately enough to pick the best mitigation: the choice of the best action remains independent of the congestion control protocol being used with a large margin of error compared to the next best mitigation.
-We see, {\sysname}'s estimate is more accurate when it operates on the same congestion control protocol which is used by Mininet.
-This shows \sysname will be more robust if operators input the right probability distribution for how likely it is for different protocols to be used inside their DCs.
+We compare {\sysname}'s estimated 1p throughput with Mininet under four mitigations (\figref{fig:sensitivity:CC}).
+We find (1) \sysname can estimate throughput adequately enough to pick the best mitigation and (2) the choice of the best action remains independent of the congestion control protocol. {\sysname}'s estimates are more accurate when it operates on the same congestion control protocol.
+This means it is more robust when operators correctly input the likelihood of different protocols being used inside their datacenters.